makinarocks/awesome-industrial-machine-datasets/data-explanation/CNC Mill Tool Wear/README.md

 ## Mechanical
 ### [CNC Mill Tool Wear](https://www.kaggle.com/shasun/tool-wear-detection-in-cnc-mill/data)

-CNC Mill Tool Wear 데이터는 'Tool wear detection', 'Detection of inadequate clamping' 등의 classification studies를 수행하기 위해 제공되었다.
+CNC Mill Tool Wear data was provided to perform classification studies such as 'Tool wear detection' and 'Detection of inadequate clamping'.

 A series of machining experiments were run on 2" x 2" x 1.5" wax blocks in a CNC milling machine in the System-level Manufacturing and Automation Research Testbed (SMART) at the University of Michigan.
 Machining data was collected from a CNC machine for variations of tool condition, feed rate, and clamping pressure.
 Each experiment produced a finished wax part with an "S" shape - S for smart manufacturing - carved into the top face, as shown in `test_artifact.jpg` (included in the dataset).

-18개의 experiment_xx.csv 파일과 train.csv 파일이 제공되었다.  각 experiment_xx.csv 파일은 48개의 columns로 구성되며, 각 row의 수는 experiment_01.csv부터 experiment_18.csv까지 (1056, 1669, 1522, 533, 463, 1297, 566, 606, 741, 1302, 2315, 2276, 2234, 2333, 1382, 603, 2151, 2254) 이다.
-18 different experiments에 대한 general data는 train.csv에 제공되어 있다.
-18 experiments로부터 수집된 time series data는 100ms 의 sampling rate로 수집되었다.
+General data from each of the 18 different experiments are given in `train.csv`  Time series data was collected from the 18 experiments with a sampling rate of `100 ms` and are separately reported in files `experiment_01.csv` to `experiment_18.csv`.
+Each `experiment_xx.csv` file consists of 48 columns and the number of each row is from `experiment_01.csv` to `experiment_18.csv` (1056, 1669, 1522, 533, 463, 1297, 566, 606, 741, 1302, 2315, 2276 , 2234, 2333, 1382, 603, 2151, 2254).
+Time series data from 18 experiments is collected at a sampling rate of 100 ms.

 ![](https://img.shields.io/badge/sector-mechanical-purple.svg)
 ![](https://img.shields.io/badge/labeled-meta--only-yellow.svg)